seulusoy/seulusoy/README.md

 -
 - At the moment, I am focused on learning Data Structures and Algorithms.
 - My learning path is as following:
-- Python only enough to solve questions in cryptohack
+- Python only enough to use as a tool to solve questions in cryptohack
 - C++: At the moment, I don't use OOP but I use other aspects stl and multithreading
 - Unit Testing: I don't know why but people seem to be interesting on this topic.
 -